s-cassidy/microblog.nvim/README.md

 Other options:

 - `always_input_url`.
 If this is set to `true`, you will be given the opportunity to manually edit the url of a post to update whenever you send a post to the server (which you can leave blank to make a new post).
-If this is left as `false`, it will just use the existing url attached to the post, which should work better for most people.
+If this is left as `false` (recommended), it will just use the existing url attached to the post.
 - `no_save_quickpost`.
 If set to `true`, then using the `quick_post()` function will also set the buffer to a `nowrite` buffer (see below).
+- `token_warn_on_startup`.
+If set to `true`, you'll be alerted if the `MB_APP_TOKEN` is not defined as soon as the plugin loads.
+If set to `false`, you'll only be alerted if you take an action that requires the app token.

 **Example**